christVayds/christVayds/README.md

 ## About Me

 - 🎓 I'm currently pursuing my Bachelor's degree in Information Technology.
-- 💻 My programming languages include Python, C/C++, PHP, Java, JavaScript, and C#.
+- 💻 My programming languages include Python, C/C++, PHP, Java, JavaScript, C# and Lua.
 - 🌐 I specialize in web development, primarily using PHP and Python for building dynamic and interactive web applications.
 - 🤖 I'm fascinated by machine learning and enjoy exploring its applications in various domains.
 - 🎮 I have a strong interest in game development and love creating immersive experiences for players.